BraveGroup/SheetCopilot/README.md

 We implement each API with the ```pywin32``` library.
 Please refer to [API difinitions](/agent/Agent/xwAPI.py) to see the details.
 To compare with our SheetCopilot, your own agents should take these APIs as the action space.

+The SheetCopilot agent code will be released soon...

 ## For Google Sheets

 Open a GoogleSheets spreadsheet and install SheetCopilot on the Google Workspace Market like this: